icgrp/prflow_nested_dfx/README.md

 ### Generate the static design

 To create a static design(overlay) for PR pages, you can simply run the command below in your `/<PROJECT_DIR>/`.
-Note that this process can take >3 hours depending on the system CPU/RAM.
+Note that this process can take >4 hours depending on the system CPU/RAM because of the sequentialized charateristic of Xilinx Nested DFX technology.

 ```
 make overlay -j$(nproc)
 ```

-When generating an overlay, you should encounter an `ERROR: [DRC RTSTAT-5] Partial antennas`.
+When generating an overlay, you should encounter an `ERROR: [DRC RTSTAT-5] Partial antennas` like below.

 ![](images/partial_ant_error.png)